-Much of the wasted food in the U.S. has cosmetic issues, such as abnormalities or blemishes, making it unappealing for the grocery store shelves.
-Most grocery stores have a high aesthetic standard, resulting in misshapen, nonuniform produce to be discarded, even though it is perfectly edible.
+Much of the wasted food in the U.S. has cosmetic issues, such as abnormalities or blemishes, making it unappealing for grocery store shelves.
+Most grocery stores have a high aesthetic standard, resulting in misshapen, nonuniform produce being discarded, even though it is perfectly edible.
 The ugly food movement is also taking on the issue of food waste by encouraging consumers to embrace irregularity in fresh produce.

 Food Waste in Landfills